-Choosing to see a therapist is a big step no matter what your reason.
-Whether you need help with particular problems or want to find more direction, good therapy will make a major difference.
-The next step is generally asking the question: “how do I find therapy near me?”
+Choosing to see a therapist is a big step in the right direction in healing the mind.
+Whether you need help with a particular problem, want to find more direction, or are looking to grow into your best self, good therapy will make all the difference.
+So, how does one find a therapist near them?

-The process of actually finding a therapist can seem daunting.
-Some feel uncomfortable asking for recommendations, as in some communities there is still a stigma around it.
-Others are put off by high hourly rates.
-There are those who simply do not have anyone to ask for a referral.
+The process of finding a therapist can seem daunting.
+Some may feel uncomfortable asking for recommendations, as some still believe there’s a stigma around therapy.
+Others are put off by high hourly rates without insurance.
+And there are those who simply don’t have anyone to ask for a referral.

-In this article, we’re going to take you through every step in the process of finding not just a good therapist, but the right therapist for you.
+In this article, we’re going to take you through every step in the process of finding not just a good therapist, but the right therapist.

 How Do I Start Looking?

 Before you start looking for “therapy near me,” you need to decide what kind of therapy fits you best.
 While this question is a little trickier today than it once was, this is for the best.
 There are now different types of therapy to choose from, making it more likely you’ll find the right therapist.

 Traditional therapy has been around for over 100 years.
 It has evolved significantly since the early days when Freudian psychoanalysis was the only option.
 However, the basic concept has remained the same.
 You sit in a private room with a therapist and talk through your problems.

 There are many different approaches taken by traditional therapists.
 Some stay relatively quiet throughout the session, while others will have a lot more of a direct, guiding hand.
 Anyone who is fully licensed and has good testimonials will be more than capable of helping you, regardless of their approach.
 But if you know a bit about the different approaches, and one of them appeals to you more than the others, you may want to search specifically for “therapy near me” that follows your preferred approach.
 Check out the “Therapy” category in our blog to find out more about some of these styles of therapy.